Digital citizenship: ethical use of data & responsible use of technology

 Examples of our privacy policies include:

-To contact Walmart about privacy inquiries or concerns, visit our Store and Corporate Feedback page and select “Company Feedback and Questions” from the menu to contact the Customer Service team or write to the Walmart Privacy Office.
+Stakeholders can contact Walmart about privacy inquiries or concerns by visiting our Store and Corporate Feedback page and selecting “Company Feedback and Questions” from the menu or write to the Walmart Privacy Office.

 Engaging with stakeholders on privacy